stamen/swfr/README.md

 });
 ```

-In this case, our activites live inside the `lib/activites` folder that exists under
+In this case, our activities live inside the `lib/activities` folder that exists under
 the folder our activity worker is in.
 The above activity worker spins up a process that will
 poll SWF for activities for each CPU on the machine.
 Once an activity is pulled of the task list,
 swfr will match that activity by name and version to one in the `activityFolder` passed in.